OrgVue/local-storage/readme.md

 ```

 ## Todo
-- Use natural transforms or free monad to rewrite tests using composition
+- Use natural transformations or free monad to rewrite tests using composition